SoftProjectsGroup-servicesLtd/SoftProjectsGroup/projects.md

 ### [Software Projects](https://github.com/SoftProjectsGroup)

-We have amazing and innovate solutions in the area of FinTech, web marketing and development.
+We have amazing and innovate solutions in the area of FinTech, web marketing and software development.
 We are constantly pushing the boundaries of cutting edge web technology to deliver the best content and most consumer-centric experience to our users via PC and mobile.